kstrikis/next-gen-messaging/docs/logging.md

 // Log level is determined by:
 // 1. process.env.LOG_LEVEL
 // 2.
-Defaults to 'warn' if not set
+Defaults to 'warn' in all environments
 ```

 ## Test Environment